QTools 8.1.2

 Version 8.0.0, 2024-10-31

-This milestone QTools release introduces several new features and updates to QSPY tracing host utility, QUTest testing harness, and QView monitoring system.
+This milestone QTools release introduces several new features and updates to the QSPY tracing host utility, QUTest testing harness, and QView monitoring system.

 Attention